sebastianspicker/rae/docs/INDEX.md

 - Shaped next js into a usable first pass during core-build-out work.

 - Earlier scratch notes were compressed into the current guidance.

+## Reliability
+- Closed a concrete nav edge found during core-build-out work.

+- Earlier scratch notes were compressed into the current guidance.